airbnb/chronon/docs/source/authoring_features/Bootstrap.md

 We support feature **bootstrap** as a primitive as part of Chronon Join in order to support various kinds of feature experimentation workflows that are manually done by clients previously outside of Chronon.

 Bootstrap is a preprocessing step in the **Join** job that enriches the left side with precomputed feature data, before running the regular group by backfills if necessary.

+## How does bootstrap work?

+When a join job is run, it backfills all features against the keys/timestamp of the left table.
+When bootstrap parts are defined in the join, before it runs the backfill step, it joins the left table with the bootstrap tables on the `row_ids`.
+Then for each following backfill, it checks whether the rows on the left are already covered by the bootstrap.
+If so, then a backfill is skipped; if not, then a backfill is scheduled.

+Bootstrap can happen both for a subset of rows and a subset of columns.
+Chronon will automatically backfill the rest of rows or columns that are not covered by bootstrap.

 ## Scenarios
 1. Log stitching: Use online serving log as the source for production features instead of continuously recomputing it offline to ensure online/offline consistency and reduce computation cost